How to properly prepare goods for LTL shipping

-Before a shipment gets loaded onto a truck and sent to its destination, it must first be properly prepared for shipment by the sender.
+Before an LTL freight shipment gets loaded onto a truck and sent to its destination, it must first be properly prepared for shipment by the sender.
 Failure to consider best practices can result in bottlenecks, and in some cases, negatively impact your bottom line.

-In this post, we take a closer look at how the following key areas play a role in the preparation of goods for LTL shipping:
+In this post, we take a closer look at how the following key areas play a role in LTL packaging and the preparation of goods for LTL freight shipping:

 - Packaging and Labeling